digitoimistodude/windows-lemp-setup/README.md

 sudo php-fpm7.2 -t
 ```

+### SSL certificates and other post installs

+Things like HTTPS can be installed the same manner than in [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup#certificates-for-localhost).

 ### Possible issues

 Start script doesn't run properly, probably because of Windows character encoding.
 It can cause issues like this where folder names are mangled: